 One of the misconceptions about engineered hardwood is that it is not real wood.
-This idea is simply not true.
-Engineered wood is 100% real wood.
-Unlike traditional solid wood, engineered hardwood is not made from a single piece of wood.
-Instead, it is comprised of several layers of different types of wood.
+This idea is simply not true; Engineered wood is 100% real wood.
+Unlike traditional solid wood, engineered hardwood is not made from a single piece of wood but rather it is comprised of several layers of different types of wood.

 The top layer is made from a single piece of wood.
 In terms of the quality of wood used, there is no difference between the top layer of engineered wood and an entire piece of traditional solid wood flooring, except for the thickness.
 The top layer of engineered hardwood is thinner than a piece of solid wood flooring and can even be sanded to remove chips and scratches from excessive wear.
 Unlike vinyl and laminate, the top layer of engineered wood shows the natural characteristics of the wood used.
 It’s real wood instead of a high-definition photograph of wood covered by a wear layer.

 The top layer of engineered wood is affixed to a thick core of bonded plywood.
 Because it is compressed using extreme heat and pressure, the core of plywood adds a level of stability to engineered hardwood that you don’t have with solid wood planks.
 This stability makes engineered hardwood resistant to changes in humanity.
 In other words, you don’t have to worry about engineered hardwood shrinking in the winter and expanding in the summer.
 If installed incorrectly, the shrinking and expanding of solid wood can cause damage and shorten the life of the floor.
 You don’t have to worry about this type of damage with engineered hardwood.